Sarafian/VSSTests/Powershell/README.md

 ## The VSS directory
 Within [VSS](VSS) there is the original source code of Pester.
 The reason is that at this point VSS uses powershell version 5 and Pester is not included.
-* [Initialize-VSS.ps1](VSS/Initialize-VSS.ps1) provides some basic functionality to detect if a script is executing at VSS
 * [QueryEnvironment.ps1](VSS/QueryEnvironment.ps1) output some information in the console to help out with understanding what is going on

 ## The Pester directory